colbyprior/speedies/docs/7. Warbands/Dwarves.md

 ### Leader
 *Inherent*

-Allied units with 6" of this unit can use this morale stat for checks instead of their own.
+Allied units with 5" of this unit can use this morale stat for checks instead of their own.
 ### Weaponsmith
 *Inherent*

-If a warband starts a game with a unit with this Skill, any Ranged Attack made by a unit in the warband that is Elevated (relative to its target) will have Advantage on the attack, even if the attack is over half of the weapon's range.
+If a warband starts a game with a unit with this Skill, all Ranged Weapons have their Range increased by 10", except for Pistols whose Range is incrased by 5"
 ### Armoursmith
 *Inherent*

 If a warband contains a unit with this Skill, it gains the ability to purchase Mithril Armour.
-### Berserk
+### Berserker
 *Inherent*

 At the end of the Engage Phase, if there is an enemy within Line-of-Sight and Engage range, this unit attempts to Engage the closest such unit.
-For the turn that this unit Engages, it gains an additional Attack.
+For the turn that this unit Engages or is Engaged, it gains an Advantage on its Attacks.
 This unit cannot wear Armour or use a Shield.
 ### Fearless
 *Morale*